hmmbug/pythaidate/README.md

 2451545
 ```

-Other properies show the internal calculation values:
+Other properties show the internal calculation values:
 * `kammabucala`: (กัมมัขผล) the excess of solar days over whole solar days
 * `masaken`: (มาสเกฌฑ์) The number of lunar months since the epoch
 * `uccabala`: The measure of the position of the Moon's apogee (furthest distance from the Earth).
 It increases by one unit a day to a maximum of 3232.